Although not invented in Vienna, the breaded and fried veal escalope has become one of the city’s famous icons.

-The true origin of the Wiener Schnitzel has become a matter of vigorous debate between culinary historians in recent times again.
+The true origin of the Wiener Schnitzel has become a matter of vigorous debate between culinary historians.
 One thing, however, is absolutely certain: the Wiener Schnitzel is truly cosmopolitan.
 The earliest trails lead to Spain, where the Moors were coating meat with breadcrumbs during the Middle Ages.
-The Jewish community in Constantinople is similarly reported to have known a dish similar to the Wiener Schnitzel, in the 12th century.
+The Jewish community in Constantinople is similarly reported to have known a dish similar to the Wiener Schnitzel in the 12th century.
 So whether the legend surrounding the import of the “Costoletta Milanese” from Italy to Austria by Field Marshal Radetzky is true or merely a nice story makes very little difference, in actual fact.
 So long as the schnitzel is tender and crispy!

 How to make it:

 Lay out the cutlets, remove any skin and beat until thin.
 Season on both sides with salt and pepper.
 Place flour and breadcrumbs into separate flat plates, beat the eggs together on a further plate using a fork.

 Coat each schnitzel on both sides in flour, then draw through the beaten eggs, ensuring that no part of the schnitzel remains dry.
 Lastly, coat in the breadcrumbs and carefully press down the crumbs using the reverse side of the fork (this causes the crumb coating to “fluff up” better during cooking).

 In a large pan (or 2 medium-sized pans), melt sufficient clarified butter for the schnitzel to be able to swim freely in the oil (or heat up the plant oil with 1 – 2 tbsp of clarified butter or butter).